cardano-foundation/CIPs/CIP-param-application/README.md

 ### Function Definition

-we propose the Plutus builtin function `builtinApplyParams`, with the following type signature:
+We propose the Plutus builtin function `builtinApplyParams`, with the following type signature:
 ```hs
 builtinApplyParams :: BuiltinByteString -> [BuiltinData] -> ScriptHash